 Note: This tutorial will cover the most common steps WPForms users will need for troubleshooting.
 If you’d like a more general guide, please check out WPBeginner’s guide to troubleshooting WordPress errors.

-How to Check for Plugin Conflicts
+Checking for Plugin Conflicts

 By following the steps below, you should be able to determine if the issue is the result of code from another plugin.